d13y/osRs-hiscores/README.md

 - **download.R** - this creates a .xlsx file that contains the hiscores, and the key variables/parameters that were used to generate the hiscores.

 *Note that a script named `parameters-example.R` has also been created to show an example parameter setup.
 It will search the top 10,000 killcounts on the [Zulrah hiscores](https://secure.runescape.com/m=hiscore_oldschool/overall?category_type=1&table=54#headerHiscores).
+The outputs of this example can be found [here](https://docs.google.com/spreadsheets/d/1zNp4QZPCz2oHu_gF26O8zG75HsB-lEtxn1wYoXCiaXY/edit?usp=sharing).

 ## Setup
 1. **This project was created in R**.
 To run it, users will need to either download [R](https://www.r-project.org/) & [RStudio](https://rstudio.com/products/rstudio/download/) and run R locally, OR sign up to [RStudio Cloud](https://rstudio.cloud/) and access R via any supported browser.